Plants growing indoors suffer from dry air, and if you want to know How to Increase Humidity for Houseplants, read this till the end.

 Caution

-- You’ll only be able to do so if the width of the tray is more than that of the pot.
+- You can only do so if the width of the tray is greater than that of the pot.

-- The tray should not be made of terracotta or any porous material, which promotes leakage of water.
+- The tray should not be made of terracotta or any porous material, which promotes water leakage.

 - Also, the bottom of the pot shouldn’t sit directly in the water as it can cause root rot.
 The level of pebbles should be higher than water.